 Acidic Glavenus behaviour and traits

 Acidic Glavenus is a relentlessly aggressive monster that uses its katana-like tail to deliver blisteringly fast attacks and precise jabs that can quickly overwhelm even the most experienced hunters.
-This Brute Wyvern stomps through the depths of the Rotten Vale in search of prey, inflicting its foe with sulphur infused tail swings.
-While we may not know much about this deadly subspecies, we do know that it has three different states that it cycles through.
+This Brute Wyvern stomps through the depths of the Rotten Vale in search of prey, inflicting its foe with sulphur infused tail swings and jabs.
+The key thing to be aware of with this beast is that it shifts between three different states.

 Acidic Glavenus attacks and strategy tips

 In order to beat Acidic Glavenus, you’ll first need to understand this subspecies’ sharpened, normal, and debuffing states.
 For example, during the sharpened state Acidic Glavenus forgoes all debuffing capabilities and instead gains increased attack power and mobility.
 This phase is incredibly dangerous as it can move around while unleashing a volley of deadly jabs, so consider laying down a pitfall or shock trap to reduce this monster’s mobility.
 When Acidic Glavenus starts to sharpen its tail, you’ll need to either make some distance, stick behind his left leg, or dodge it with a well-timed dive.
 Make sure you circle round Acidic Glavenus whenever it’s readying one of its lethal tail jabs and get ready to weave in a few quick attacks during the animation’s down time.
-Lastly, the jumping tail slam can be avoided by simply rolling to the side before the attack connects.
+Lastly, the jumping tail slam can be avoided by simply rolling to the side before the attack connects, however, you also have to be aware of the follow-up attack, which is a tail sweep.
+If you get hit by either of these you’re likely to take a hefty chunk of damage.

 The sheer speed of Acidic Glavenus attacks during its sharpened stage may seem intimidating at first, but they are easily exploitable when you know how to avoid them.
 Simply look for windows where you can unleash a few quick attacks and then prepare yourself for the next volley.
 The normal state is more akin to regular Glavenus as its moves become a lot slower, so make sure you dish out as much damage during this stage.
-While we don’t know much about Acidic Glavenus’ sulphuric state, we do know that its tail becomes coated in bright yellow sulphur crystals.
-Given the debuff nature of Acidic Glavenus’ sulphuric state, we suspect that hunters will be inflicted with the defense down ailment.
+The main thing to be aware of here is that just because you don’t get hit by the tail, that doesn’t mean you’re safe.
+As it swings it’s acidic tail around it flings off chunks of debilitating goop that sticks around on the floor.
+This allows it to effectively control your movement and can be a huge challenge when combined with its formidable attack power.
 This debuff effect is already used by World’s Barnos, Behemoth and Deviljho, so it would make sense that Acidic Glavenus would apply this ailment in order to shred through its enemy’s armour.